stschulte/puppet-hpom/README.md

       ],
     }

+You get the best benefit if you use storeconfig and every puppet node exports a `om_node` resource.
+On you OML master you now just have to collect all OM nodes:

+    Om_node<<| |>>

 ### om\_hearbeat type

-The om\_heartbeat type configures different heartbeats for your nodes.
+The om\_heartbeat type configures different heartbeats for a specific node.
 This type is probably useless to you because it configures an xml file that is used by an external (an closed source) program.
 I just wanted to share it anyways because it may work as an example on how to parse xml files and configure entries with puppet